karliedapuzzo/TDWS/README.md

 # TDWS
-Raph and Karlie's Senior Project: Train Detection and Warning System.
+Senior Project 2024-25: Train Detection and Warning System.
 Contains project files for the PIC24.
+Made by Raphael Jara and Karlie D'Apuzzo